 •Lea Starita & Justin Gullingsrud

-Randomer and ORFome Approach to Define the Specificity of E3 ligases to Substrates of the Ubiquitin Proteasome System
+Stable-Seq: A New Approach to Define the Specificity of E3 Ligases to Substrates of the Ubiquitin Proteasome System

-The ubiquitin proteasome system (UPS) is a complex pathway in which hundreds of regulatory proteins are involved in recognizing protein substrates, tagging them with ubiquitin, and degrading them by the proteasome in order to remove unwanted proteins from the cell.
+The ubiquitin proteasome system (UPS) is a complex pathway in which hundreds of regulatory proteins are involved in recognizing protein substrates, tagging them with ubiquitin, and degrading them by the proteasome.
 A deeper understanding of the regulatory mechanism of this system is key to developing treatments for UPS-related diseases, such as cancer and neurodegenerative disorders.
 A fundamental question in this field is the determination of which substrates are processed by which regulators.
-For example, SCF complexes define the largest family of E3 ubiquitin ligase, and show substrate specificity by exchanging the F-box subunit.
-Among more than 20 F-box proteins in yeast, only a few substrates have been assigned to specific F-box proteins.
-To delineate substrate specificity of these F-box proteins, we are applying the Stable-seq method that we have developed.
-In this study, we fuse either a synthetic degradation signal or an open reading frame (ORF) to a nutritional marker.
-The degradation signal or ORF determines the stability of the fusion, such that selection for the nutritional marker leads to differential growth rates.
+Among more than 100 E3 ligases in yeast, which are primarily responsible for substrate recognition, only a few substrates have been assigned to specific E3 ligases.
+To delineate substrate specificity of these E3 ligases, we are applying a method we have developed, called Stable-seq.
+In this method, we fuse either a random sequence or an open reading frame (ORF) to a nutritional marker.
+The random sequence or ORF determines the stability of the fusion, such that selection for the nutritional marker leads to differential growth rates.
 The cells grow slower in a wild type strain in which the degradation signal or ORF is unstable, but they grow faster in a strain lacking an E3 enzyme that is crucial for the degradation.

 •Griffin Kim & Christina Miller